tesseract-ocr/tessdoc/Home.md

 If you are experimenting with OCR Engine modes, you will need to manually install language training data beyond what is available in your Linux distribution.

 Various types of training data can be found on [GitHub](https://github.com/tesseract-ocr/).
 Unpack and copy the .traineddata file into a 'tessdata' directory.
-The exact directory will depend both on the type of training data, and your Linux distribtion.
+The exact directory will depend both on the type of training data, and your Linux distribution.
 Possibilities are `/usr/share/tesseract-ocr/tessdata` or `/usr/share/tessdata` or `/usr/share/tesseract-ocr/4.00/tessdata`.

 Training data for obsolete Tesseract versions [=< 3.02](https://sourceforge.net/projects/tesseract-ocr-alt/files/?source=navbar) reside in another location.